 Figure 4.2: (a) Schematic illustration of the sub-grid parameters for the river channel and floodplains. (b) Unit-catchment topography.
 The height above the nearest river channel is shown by the background color. (c) Floodplain elevation profile.

 The input matrix (lookup table) for interpolating gridded runoff forcing to irregular unit-catchments is also prepared (inpmat-test_1deg.bin ).
 Each unit-catchment receives input water mass from the input grid boxes which overlap the unit-catchment.
 The input water mass into the grid cell i is calculated by Equation (4.1):

+Fi=NAi,jRj (4.1)